Khushangz/RAG-Multimodal-Research-Paper-Retrieval-Summarization-Pipeline-/README.md

 tailoring a detailed, context-aware approach based on these curated insights, our method streamlines the research discovery phase and empowers users to rapidly converge on the best methodologies for their specific problem statements

+# The Evaluation part is still in progress and will update the github soon